Skip to main content

 The Coriolis Force

-As a parcel of air begins to accelerate or speed up due to the Pressure Gradient Force, it will start to feel the influence of a new force, caused by the rotation of the atmosphere.
+As a parcel of air accelerates due to the Pressure Gradient Force, it will begin to experience a new force caused by atmospheric rotation.
 This force is called the Coriolis Force (Figure \(\PageIndex{1}\)).
-It is an apparent force that seemingly changes the direction of a moving object due to the Earth's rotation.
+It is an apparent force that appears to change the direction of a moving object due to Earth's rotation.
 The apparent deflection of a moving object due to the Coriolis Force is called the Coriolis Effect.

 Figure \(\PageIndex{1}\): The rotation of the Earth on its axis deflects the atmosphere toward the right in the Northern Hemisphere and to the left in the Southern Hemisphere, resulting in curved paths.
 (Public Domain; The Coriolis Effect via NOAA)